mchlstr/portswigger-web-security-academy/02. Authentication/06-lab-Broken-brute-force-protection-multiple-credentials-per-request/06-lab.md

-# Lab Description
+# Lab: Broken brute-force protection, multiple credentials per request

-## Lab: Broken brute-force protection, multiple credentials per request
+## Lab Description

 This lab is vulnerable due to a logic flaw in its brute-force protection.
 To solve the lab, brute-force Carlos's password, then access his account page.

 Victim's username: carlos

-# Lab Solution
+## Lab Solution

 **HTTP Request**